Boulder Creek, California, USA (37.1°N, 122.1°W)

 72

-The rightmost portion of the spectrogram shows consistent, moderate-to-high intensity across the first three Schumann…
+The rightmost portion of the spectrogram shows sustained high-intensity activity across the first three Schumann harm…

 Last 14 days